.png)

 Where the Via Flaminia Once Fed Pilgrims

 The road approaching Deruta from the south carries the quiet weight of centuries.
 Umbria's ceramic town sits above the Tiber valley, and the countryside around it is stitched with lanes that once moved pilgrims, merchants, and clergy toward Rome.
 The stone complex at Strada Esterna Vicinale della Rocca was commissioned by the Church in the early 17th century precisely for this purpose: a rest stop with purpose, a place to eat and sleep before the final push south.
 That function has not entirely changed.
-I Rodella remains a place where the act of stopping matters, where the architecture — thick walls, rooms built for occupation rather than passage — shapes the pace of a meal before any food arrives.
+I Rodella is a restaurant in Deruta serving modern Umbrian-inspired Italian cuisine, with a Michelin Plate in 2024 and 2025 and an average spend of about $60 per person.
+The architecture, thick walls, rooms built for occupation rather than passage, shapes the pace of a meal before any food arrives.

 For the traveller arriving from Perugia, roughly 15 kilometres to the north, or passing through en route from the A1 autostrada corridor, the building reads immediately as something older than its neighbours.
 The property also holds two junior suites and seven guestrooms, which places it in a category that bridges accommodation and serious dining rather than treating either as an afterthought.